 Overview of Programs

-In collaboration with the Siena Art Institute, the Brandeis in Siena program is a two-course, intensive summer program combining Studio Art and Art History in Siena, Italy.
+In collaboration with the Siena Art Institute, the Brandeis in Siena program is a faculty-led two-course, intensive summer program combining Studio Art and Art History in Siena, Italy.
 The English-taught program is a culturally immersive, experiential learning program where students will come in direct contact with master works of art seminal to the canon of art history and western culture.
 Led by Fine Arts Professor Joseph Wardwell and Art History Professor Jonathan Unglaub [alternating years].
 (Open to non-Brandeis students)